3.1. Interpoint Distances

 ../../../../../_images/ghoshRES.png

-These simulations can be performed for a number of the different sampling methods for a number of different number of samples.
+These simulations can be performed for a number of the different sampling methods for several numbers of samples.

 Method